Antoine de la Mothe Cadillac: Early life

-Cadillac was born Antoine Laumet on March 5, 1658, in the small town of Saint-Nicolas-de-la-Grave in the province of Gascony (today in the Tarn-et-Garonne, Occitanie).
-His father, Jean Laumet, was born in the village of Caumont-sur-Garonne.
+Cadillac was born Antoine Laumet on March 5, 1658, in Saint-Nicolas-de-la-Grave in the province of Gascony (today in the Tarn-et-Garonne, Occitanie).
+His father, Jean Laumet, was born in Caumont-sur-Garonne.
 He became a lawyer in the Parlement of Toulouse.
-In 1652 Jean was appointed lieutenant to the judge of Saint-Nicolas-de-la-Grave by Cardinal Mazarin.
-He was appointed as a judge in 1664.
+In 1652 Jean was appointed lieutenant to the judge of Saint-Nicolas-de-la-Grave by Cardinal Mazarin and appointed as a judge in 1664.
 Antoine's mother, Jeanne Péchagut, was the daughter of a merchant and landowner.
-La Mothe's adult correspondence reveals that his youth included rigorous study at a Jesuit institution where he learned theology, the law, agriculture, botany and zoology.
+His youth included rigorous study at a Jesuit institution where he learned theology, law, agriculture, botany and zoology.

-In a record of service he filled out in 1675, he said that he had enlisted in the military as a cadet at the age of 17 in the Dampierre regiment, in Charleroi, nowadays Belgium.
+In a record of service he filled out in 1675, he said that he had enlisted in the military as a cadet at age 17 in the Dampierre regiment, in Charleroi, nowadays Belgium.
 Two years later in personal letters, however, he reported that he had been an officer in the Clérambault regiment in Thionville, and in 1682 he had joined the Albret regiment, in Thionville.

-At the age of 25, Antoine Laumet fled from France for North America.
+At age 25, he fled from France for North America.
 His father lost a lawsuit against a lawyer in Castelsarrasin that caused him financial difficulties.
-In addition, he had lost financial support following the death of Cardinal Mazarin and suffered the current intolerance against Protestants.
+In addition, he had lost financial support following the death of Cardinal Mazarin and suffered intolerance from Protestants.
 Laumet may have immigrated illegally, as historians have not found his name on any passenger list of ships departing from a French port.

 New France

 In 1683, Antoine Laumet arrived at Port Royal, the capital of Acadia.
-During the next four years, he wandered from New England to New Holland, pushing south to the Caroline, now North Carolina and South Carolina, and while learning some Native American languages and habits.
+During the next four years, he wandered from New England to New Holland, and south to the Province of Carolina, while learning some Native American languages and habits.
 He probably entered into a business relationship with Denis Guyon, a merchant of Quebec.
-On June 25, 1687, at the age of 29, he married Guyon's daughter, Marie-Thérèse, 17, in Quebec.
+On June 25, 1687, at age 29, he married Guyon's daughter Marie-Thérèse in Quebec.
 The marriage certificate is the first document that records his new identity.
 He identified as "Antoine de Lamothe, écuyer, sieur de Cadillac", and signed as "De Lamothe Launay".
 Like many immigrants, he took advantage of emigrating to the New World to create a new identity, perhaps to conceal the reasons that drove him from France.
 This new identity "ne sort pas de son sac" ("I did not create this identity out of nowhere"), as he wrote later.
 Antoine Laumet based his new titles on those Sylvestre d'Esparbes de Lussan de Gout, baron of Lamothe-Bardigues, lord of Cadillac, Launay and Le Moutet; adviser to the Parliament of Toulouse.
 He knew him for at least two reasons: Bardigues, Cadillac, Launay and Le Moutet are villages and localities close to his birthplace, Saint-Nicolas-de-la-Grave, and Antoine's father Jean Laumet was a lawyer in the Parliament of Toulouse.